Anass-ELGHAOUI/semantic-web-project/README.md

 ## How to run the code
 ### 1) Requirements
-To run this code you will need an Apache HTTP server, the Apache Jena Fuseki engine.
+To run this code you will need an Apache HTTP server and the Apache Jena Fuseki engine.

 ### 2) Steps